kvutien/Doc-Machu_Picchu_hacks/README.md

 - For each virtual account, we do a transfer to the account of the person in need.
 -
 Bonus: we generate and use a fungible token.
-#	Project "Robin Hood": Assistance Entitlement dashboard
+#	Project "*Robin Hood*": Assistance Entitlement dashboard
 This project has its name from the legendary outlaw who stole from the rich to give to the poor, symbolizing the idea of helping those in need, https://en.wikipedia.org/wiki/Robin_Hood.

 The purpose of the agent is to help us determine generally the terms and conditions of the mutual help agreement that will be written on stone in the blockchain.
 It aims to motivate people to participate and also to avoid misbehaviors.
 The rough idea is as follows: